atrick/atrick.github.io/proposal/voidpointer.md

 To avoid accidental type punning, we should prohibit direct conversion between UnsafePointer<T> and UnsafePointer<U> unless the target of the conversion is UnsafePointer<Void>.
 To support this change we should provide an API for accessing an untyped region of memory.

 Consider that an UnsafePointer<Void> or OpaquePointer may be obtained from an external API.
 However, the developer may know the memory layout and may want to read or write elements whose types are compatible with that layout.
-If the developer cannot guarantee that all accesses to the same memory location have the same type, then they cannot use UnsafePointer to access the memory.
+This a reasonble use case; however, unless the developer can guarantee that all accesses to the same memory location have the same type, then they cannot use UnsafePointer to access the memory.

 ## Proposed solution